Chrismarsh/CRHM-tools/README.md

 Depends
 ==========
-- Requires Python < 3 (probably will work with limited changes)
+- Requires Python < 3 (probably will work with limited changes on 3.0+)
 - PySide & QT
 - Matplotlib
 - GDAL